 I wonder how many others can make that claim??

-Who knew you could tour 12 of Australia’s HOTTEST Coastal Spots without seeing a beach??
+Who knew you could tour 12 of Australia’s HOTTEST Coastal Spots without focussing on the beaches??
 But wait – there’s a thought for another post!!
 Just watch this space …